Genusbiz/docs/terminology.md

 ## Customer app or customer solution

-A customer app or customer solution is a computer program (software) based on Genus App Platform.
+A customer app or customer solution is a computer program (software) based on Genus Apps.
 Customer apps are defined in an customer specific app model.
 The word "app" and "application" are used synonymously.

 ## Data provider